The Leadership Track

 - “The ‘A’ Team and the Importance of Changing Culture”

 - “If Quality is the New Currency, Wellness will Make it Rain”

 - “The Easy Button for Medical Quality – Templates with User Check (TUC)”

 - “It’s a Tough Job but WE have to do it”

 - “Narcissists, Drama Queens & Psychopaths – Everyone Can Adopt New IT Initiatives”

 - “Save Time and Make Your Community Happy by Automating Common Administrative Tasks”

-Join us for great networking opportunities at CHUG Fall 2017!
+Join us for great networking opportunites at CHUG Fall 2017!